 ‘What she doesn’t know won’t upset her.’
 Hermione bounced along the corridor.
 ‘It’s not actually against the rules, anyway.
 I checked.’

 Ron stumbled after them, rubbing his eyes and yawning.
 ‘Of course you checked the rules,’ he muttered.
 ‘If I wrote a fancy looking list that said all girls have to sit on the floor in the common room, you’d be cross-legged by the fire before I could blink.’

 Hermione shot him a glare.
 ‘Harry, you said you found you were good at the visual bits, so in return for lending my notes for essays, would you give me some pointers for casting the spells themselves?’

 ‘Of course.
 You don’t really need them, but if you want to, that’s fine.’

 She bobbed her head.
-‘I understand all the theory, of course, but my spells never work first time.
+‘I understand all the theory, of course, but my spells never work the first time.
 I thought it might be worth trying how you visualise them and seeing if it works quicker for me.’

 ‘I learnt a good way of focusing,’ Harry said.
 ‘I’ve some mind-clearing exercises I found over the summer.
 Muggle stuff, but I doubt the magical versions are much different.
 I can teach you the muggle ones, but it turns out all the mind magic stuff is in the restricted section.’